 You will typically need standard equipment such as ovens, mixers, and glass display cases, but the key to a smooth opening is designing a workflow that keeps the “bake, cool, display” process moving without bottlenecks, along with robust temperature and hygiene control.

 One reason Japanese sweets brands are widely embraced overseas is their signature combination of “refined sweetness” and “limited-time seasonal offerings.”
-These qualities are seen as distinctive strengths of Japanese desserts.
+Refined sweetness and seasonal rotation are qualities that have been tested and refined over decades in one of the world's most demanding dessert markets — Japan itself.

 The category also lends itself well to horizontal expansion through franchising, and it is particularly suited to high-traffic locations such as airports, malls, and train stations.
-Strong demand for gifting and takeout, combined with the ability to generate sales in short time windows, makes this an attractive format for franchise owners.
+Gift and takeout demand means revenue doesn't stop at mealtimes — and in mall or transit locations, short peak windows are enough to make the numbers work.

 Here you will find a list of Japanese sweets and dessert brands that already have a proven track record with franchising.
 For each brand, we summarize its store footprint, key features of the franchise model, brand story, and user reviews from different countries.